francepack/backend_module_0_capstone/README.md

 This repository will walk you through the Mod 0 Capstone for the Backend program at Turing.

 Each day has a folder containing a `README.md` file with instructions for the day, exercises, and questions.
-You must complete all the exercises and questions.
+Please complete all the exercises and questions, as well as lessons listed in the day's readme.

 ### Pre-work Index